 The USC cardiopulmonary transplant team, headed by Vaughn A. Starnes, M.D., is composed of experts in their respective fields of cardiothoracic surgery, cardiology, pulmonary medicine, immunology, critical care medicine, cystic fibrosis, immunosuppression, and rehabilitation.
 Dr. Starnes is a world-recognized leader and innovator in heart, heart-lung, and lung transplantation, and cardiothoracic surgery.
-USC University Hospital is certified for Medicare for lung transplantation.
+Keck Hospital of USCis certified for Medicare for lung transplantation.
 The transplant program is available around the clock--365 days a year.

 Pulmonary transplantation has become a viable treatment option for patients with end stage cardiopulmonary disease.
 Patients eligible for pulmonary transplantation include any person who is severely debilitated by their cardiopulmonary disease and is not hampered by any other organ system dysfunction.
 Candidates frequently have the diagnosis of obstructive lung disease:

 This same team performs all cardiothoracic transplants for pediatric patients at the Childrens Hospital of Los Angeles.

 Contraindications to transplantation include severe obesity, active neoplastic disease, systemic or untreatable local infection, tobacco or drug dependency, lack of adequate support systems, and the inability to comply with a strict medical regimen.
 Patients on chronic mechanical ventilation will be considered on a case by-case-basis.